-The 2012 success only adds to the strength of the distance program which has been cultivated by Wartenburg since his arrival in 2008.
-Thigpen claimed the 10,000-meter run title at the 2011 Big West Conference meet and in 2008, Conley and Lorin Scott each earned a spot into the regional meet in the 1,500 and 5,000 while Russell Pfaff qualified in the steeplechase after winning the Big West Conference individual title in the event.
+The track teams' success only adds to the strength of the distance program which has been cultivated by Wartenburg in both cross country and track since his arrival in 2008.
+Thigpen claimed the 10,000-meter run title at the 2011 Big West Conference meet, and in 2008, Kim Conley and Lorin Scott each earned a spot into the regional meet in the 1,500 and 5,000 while Russell Pfaff qualified in the steeplechase after winning the Big West Conference individual title in the event.

-Under Wartenburg, the UC Davis women's team has achieved four consecutive USTFCCCA All-Academic Honors and several Aggies have been named as Big West Conference Fall All-Academic selections.
-In his five-year tenure, 17 women and 10 men have been honored in cross country.
-Additionally, Scott Himmelberger and Kaitlin Gregg each earned CoSIDA/ESPN the Magazine Academic All-District VIII honors in 2009 while Himmelberger would go on to earn Academic All-America accolades.
+Under Wartenburg, the UC Davis women's cross country team has achieved four USTFCCCA All-Academic Several Aggies have been named as Big West Conference Fall All-Academic selections.
+Seventeen women and 10 men have been honored in cross country during his tenure while 19 have been honorees on the Big West All-Academic track teams over the past two years as well.
+Additionally, Scott Himmelberger and Kaitlin Gregg each earned CoSIDA/ESPN the Magazine Academic All-District VIII honors in 2009 while Himmelberger would go on to earn prestigious Academic All-America accolades.

 Wartenburg spent the 2007-08 season as an assistant coach for Oregon State's women's track and field and cross country teams.
 In only their third year since reinstating the programs for the 2004-05 season, the Beavers finished 13th at the NCAA West Regional during the cross country season and qualified their lone track and field athlete for the regional meet in the steeplechase - an event Wartenburg helped coach.
 Additionally, he mentored two Pac-10 Conference finalists in the 1,500 and the sixth-place finisher at the 2008 USATF Junior Nationals in that event.